North Country Ambassadors

 Associate Professor of Music

-I am a native of Seoul, South Korea.
-My parents are not musical, but my brother, a conductor, and I both went to the same university in Korea to study composition, theory, and piano.
-I was formerly an organist at my church for 15 years and a member of a Korean drumming group until I came to the US in 1995.
-I earned my doctorate in composition at the Indiana University Jacobs School of Music in Bloomington, IN.
-I was previously on the faculty at Knox College and Indiana University where I taught courses in music theory, composition, and technology.
+I am originally from Seoul, South Korea.
+While my parents were not directly involved in music, my brother, a conductor, and I both studied composition, theory, and piano at the same university in Korea.
+I served as the organist at my church for 15 years and was a member of a Korean drumming group until I moved to the United States in 1995.
+I earned my doctorate in Composition from the Indiana University Jacobs School of Music in Bloomington, Indiana.

-My research involves working with artists, dancers, and filmmakers.
-My compositions have been performed in the United States, France, and Korea by soloists, choirs, and ensembles including the Laurentian Singers, the Knox College Choir, the Korean Symphony Orchestra, Young-In Philharmonic Orchestra, and the Alexander String Quartet.
+In the past, I taught music theory, composition, and technology at Knox College and Indiana University.
+My research work often involves collaborating with artists and dancers.
+My compositions have been performed across the United States, France, and Korea by soloists, choirs, and ensembles, including the Laurentian Singers, Knox College Choir, and Korean Symphony Orchestra, Young-In Philharmonic Orchestra, and the Alexander String Quartet.